mrdougal/illustrator-site/src/about/index.md

 ## Contact

 You can find me as **15mindrawings** on [Instagram](https://instagram.com/15mindrawings), [Twitter](https://twitter.com/15mindrawings) and [Facebook](https://facebook.com/15mindrawings),
-were I mainly draw pictures of my children as they grow up.
+were I mainly draw pictures of my children as they grow up, and occasionally snippets from books that i'm illustratng.

-I am represented by [Brianne Johnson](http://www.publishersmarketplace.com/members/bjohnson/) at [Writers House](http://www.writershouse.com/), it's best you speack to her if you'd like me to illustrate a book.
+I am represented by [Brianne Johnson](http://www.publishersmarketplace.com/members/bjohnson/) at [Writers House](http://www.writershouse.com/), it's best you speak to her if you'd like me to illustrate a book.
 She's awesome.

 ## Press